DaveBsns/forum_for_ThM/README.md

-# Hackable Forum for ThM Room
+# Hackable Forum for a ThM Room

 ## Running the App